Jeff Atwood: Career

 In February 2012, Atwood left Stack Exchange so he could spend more time with his family.

 On February 5, 2013, Atwood announced his new company, Civilized Discourse Construction Kit, Inc. Its flagship product is an open source next-generation discussion platform called Discourse.
 Atwood and others developed it out of their frustration with current bulletin board software that hadn't seemed to evolve since 1990.
 On February 1, 2023, he stepped down as CEO and assumed the role of Executive Chairman.

 He also launched a mechanical keyboard called CODE in 2013.

+In 2021, Stack Overflow was sold to Prosus for $1.8 billion.